tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/pages/fertility-female-fertility.md

 permalink: /fertility/female-fertility.html
 ---
 ## Acupuncture for Women's Fertility
- Many women and men experience fertility issues and although the causes are not always fully understood, issues such as waiting longer to have a child, increased environmental toxins, modern diets and stress or pressures from modern lifestyles can all seen be significant factors as well as any issues specific to you as an individual.
-Difficulties conceiving or carrying a pregnancy can be immensely distressing so please remember you are not alone.
+ Many women and men experience fertility issues and although the causes are not always fully understood, issues such as waiting longer to have a child, increased environmental toxins, modern diets and stress or pressures from modern lifestyles can all be significant factors as well as any indvidual issues.
+Difficulties conceiving or carrying a pregnancy can be immensely distressing but, sadly, are also common so please remember you are not alone.
 Acupuncture may be able to help you, just as it has helped many thousands of women before you.
-You can get in touch to talk about your situation without any cost or obligation.
+Please feel free to get in touch to talk about your situation.
+It is very important to me that you are able to freely explore whether Acupuncture feels right for you so there is no cost or obligation.

 ### What Treatment Has to Offer
 Acupuncture has an established scientific reputation for increasing the success rates of people trying for a baby.